giuseppefioccola/draft-cgfabk-nmrg-ibn-generative-ai/draft-cgfabk-nmrg-ibn-generative-ai.md

 This document describes how transfer learning techniques can be adopted to design generative AI specialized models for Intent-Based Networking (IBN).
-It also describes tools, such as Low-rank Adaptation (LoRA), for achieving efficient and scalable transfer learning in data networks for designing targeted generative models for Intent-Based Networking (IBN).
+It also describes tools, such as Low-rank Adaptation (LoRA), for achieving efficient and scalable transfer learning in data networks for designing targeted generative models for IBN.

 The objective of this document is define a framework for the rapid adaptation and composition of specialized knowledge, addressing the challenges identified in {{AI-Challenges}} and enabling the dynamic, multi-domain use cases of {{IBN-UseCases}}.